LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 But if you are looking for quiet operation, then you can go ahead and purchase the 8355.
 When it comes to LiftMaster 8550, a larger motor has been brought on board; a 0.75 HP DC motor.
 One unique feature it brings on board is the slow start and stop that reduces the often louder noise when the torsions start moving and when about to stop.

-Lastly, LiftMaster 8500 also features a 0.75 HP motor but then remember this is a jackshaft drive model.
+Lastly, LiftMaster 8500 and the Chamberlain device also feature a 0.75 HP motor but then remember these are jackshaft drive models.

 In the past, AC motors were the favorites, but with the coming of DC motors, you shouldn’t buy AC garage door openers for these reasons.